elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-key-steps-in-the-adult-basic-life-support-algorithm-for-recognizing-cardiac-arrest.md

 url: /learn/nursing/questions/what-are-the-key-steps-in-the-adult-basic-life-support-algorithm-for-recognizing-cardiac-arrest
 score: -1.0
 related_article1:
-    id: 169454
+    id: 169453
-    title: How do you recognize and respond to a cardiac arrest situation according to the cardiac arrest algorithms?
+    title: >-
+        What safety measures should be considered when using an AED in public settings?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-you-recognize-and-respond-to-a-cardiac-arrest-situation-according-to-the-cardiac-arrest-algorithms
+    url: /learn/nursing/questions/what-safety-measures-should-be-considered-when-using-an-aed-in-public-settings
 related_article2:
-    id: 169454
+    id: 169459
-    title: How do you recognize and respond to a cardiac arrest situation according to the cardiac arrest algorithms?
+    title: >-
+        What are the recommended compression and breathing ratios for adult CPR?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-you-recognize-and-respond-to-a-cardiac-arrest-situation-according-to-the-cardiac-arrest-algorithms
+    url: /learn/nursing/questions/what-are-the-recommended-compression-and-breathing-ratios-for-adult-cpr
 related_article3:
-    id: 169456
+    id: 169451
-    title: Why is early recognition and intervention crucial in the chain of survival for cardiac arrest?
+    title: >-
+        How do CPR techniques differ between adults and children in basic life support?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-early-recognition-and-intervention-crucial-in-the-chain-of-survival-for-cardiac-arrest
+    url: /learn/nursing/questions/how-do-cpr-techniques-differ-between-adults-and-children-in-basic-life-support
 related_article4:
     id: 169459
+    title: >-
-    title: What are the recommended compression and breathing ratios for adult CPR?
+        What are the recommended compression and breathing ratios for adult CPR?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-recommended-compression-and-breathing-ratios-for-adult-cpr
 related_article5:
-    id: 169461
+    id: 169452
-    title: What are the initial steps in emergency response protocols for assessing scene safety?
+    title: >-
+        What is the primary function of an Automated External Defibrillator (AED) in cardiac emergencies?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-initial-steps-in-emergency-response-protocols-for-assessing-scene-safety
+    url: /learn/nursing/questions/what-is-the-primary-function-of-an-automated-external-defibrillator-aed-in-cardiac-emergencies
 ---

 &nbsp;